darlanengemec/darlanengemec/README.md

 👋 Hi there, I'm Darlan!

-I'm passionate about developing APIs related to computer vision, signal processing, photonics, failure prediction, and more.
-I'm constantly learning and exploring new horizons in the world of technology.
+I'm focused on developing APIs that use Machine Learning applied to computer vision, signal processing, engineering and data science, photonic sensors, fault prediction, digital twins, and more.
+I am constantly learning and exploring new horizons in the world of technology.

 ## 🔭 Current Projects